Daniel-KM/Omeka-S-module-ImageServer/README.md

 TODO / Bugs
 -----------

+- [ ] Cache all original images as jpeg2000 to speed up dynamic requests or any region/size.
-- Create thumbnails from the tiled image, not from the original.
+- [ ] Create thumbnails from the tiled image, not from the original.
-- Support curl when allow_url_fopen and allow_url_include are forbidden.
+- [ ] Support curl when allow_url_fopen and allow_url_include are forbidden.
-- Automatically manage pdf as a list of canvas and images (extract size and page number, then manage it by the image server)
+- [ ] Automatically manage pdf as a list of canvas and images (extract size and page number, then manage it by the image server)
-- Remove the specific choice of the processor and use the Omeka one (gd/imagemagick/imagick)
+- [ ] Remove the specific choice of the processor and use the Omeka one (gd/imagemagick/imagick)
-- Adapt the info.json to the image processor.
+- [ ] Adapt the info.json to the image processor.
-- Add the canonical link header.
+- [ ] Add the canonical link header.
-- Use the tiled images when available for arbitrary size request.
+- [ ] Use the tiled images when available for arbitrary size request.
-- Update vendor tilers to manage Amazon directly.
+- [ ] Update vendor tilers to manage Amazon directly.
+- [ ] Add a limit (width/height) for dynamic extraction (used with zoning and annotations).

 See module [Iiif Server].